 The reality is that picky eating is actually an ingrained effort in self preservation in mammals.
-When mammals (which humans are) are infants their bodies reject unknown foods, bitter foods, and anything that looks different.
+When mammals are infants their bodies reject unknown foods, bitter foods, and anything that looks different.
 This is an effort to avoid poisoning themselves and death.

 So while YOU know that spinach will not kill your kiddo, instinct is telling them to be wary.

 This does not mean all hope should be lost.
 It’s just me telling you that your kid is normal.
 Also, that this is a long term marathon of a journey, not a quick sprint.